 Why did you want to do your co-op in Hawaii?

-What has been your experience like so far?
+What has your experience been like so far?

 What's the strangest thing that you've eaten since arriving?